What is a "Senior Lawyer"?

 How far in advance will I know if I have been selected for an overseas mission?

 Each project is unique, so the time before departure can vary.
 One month is generally considered the minimum time for planning, with 2-3 months notice more the norm.
-There are also projects where volunteers work with the client from home for months via email and telephone before their departure.
+There are also projects where the ISLP legal experts work with the client from home via email and telephone before their departure.
 The timing for a project can also be tied to the urgency of the request by the partner/client.